Dillweed Namespace Stewardship Office · Operations Charter

 Trust Tier Attestation

 Trust tier attestation is the process by which the DNSO confirms that a self-declared verified or canonical tier declaration is substantiated.
-Until the DNSO issues attestation, such declarations are provisional and resolvers should apply weighting penalties as specified in the Registry Specification §7.
+Until the DNSO issues attestation, such declarations are provisional and resolvers apply weighting penalties as specified in the Registry Specification §7.

 4.1 Attestation Process — Verified Tier